Clinical Mental Health Counseling Master's Program

 Strengths of the Program

-- International recognition, including over 23 student/program counseling awards since 1985 (one of the most internationally awarded chapters of Chi Sigma Iota – counseling honor society).
+- International recognition, including over 25 student/program counseling awards since 1985 (one of the most internationally awarded chapters of Chi Sigma Iota – international counseling honor society).

-- An average pass rate of 97% on the state Professional Counselor licensure examination (i.e., National Counselor Exam) during the most recent state-wide administration (compared to a 79% national pass rate).
+- A recent student/graduate pass rate of 95-100% on the state counselor licensure examination (National Counselor Exam) compared to a 76-80% national pass rate.

-- Clinical training at the renowned Clinic for Individual & Family Counseling.
+- Supervised clinical training in the state-of-the art Clinic for Individual & Family Counseling.

-- A high internship placement and post-graduation employment rate compared to similar programs in Northeast Ohio.
+- A 98-100% internship placement and a high post-graduation employment rate compared to similar programs in Northeast Ohio.

-- A diverse student population (active recruitment of students from differing ethnicities, ages, lifestyles, physical exceptionalities, genders, and nationalities).
+- A diverse student population (i.e., differing ethnicities, ages, cultures/backgrounds, physical exceptionalities, genders/gender identities, and nationalities).

 - A unique academic focus on diversity, advocacy, and social justice work.

 Employment Objectives for Program Graduates

 Graduates have the opportunity to work clinically with children, adolescents, and adults in individual and group formats, as well as couples/families with additional education/supervised training.

 Graduates are often employed by a community mental health agency in outpatient, partial hospitalization, long-term residential, or inpatient settings.
 Graduates may also work in private practice settings, hospitals, and employee assistance programs.
-Potential employment settings and/or client populations served are very diverse and depend in part on chosen specialization area(s).
+Potential employment settings and client populations served are very diverse and depend in part on chosen specialization area(s).